 Most people working in the process industry have heard the term Industry 4.0.
 But what does it actually mean?
-Why should anyone be interested about it?
+Why should anyone be interested in it?
 Industry 4.0 has been claimed to be the fourth revolution of the manufacturing industry.
 The humankind has already seen three major revolutions in manufacturing industries:

 1st was when mechanization and steam power changed the whole concept of manufacturing.

-2nd revolution happened, when mass-production assembly lines and electrical energy took place and enabled a giant step in production efficiency.
+2nd revolution happened when mass-production assembly lines and electrical energy took place and enabled a giant step in production efficiency.

-3rd revolution brought automation, computers and robots to production.
+3rd revolution brought automation, computers, and robots to production.

 It is easy to imagine how this evolvement changed the competitive landscape of many industrial processes.